 So, try and take a guess in the morning of what your energy jar looks like.
 Having an idea of how much you have will help you to replenish it.
 For example, if the jar is running low, you might want to take it a little easier that day.
 This has been particularly beneficial for me because I’ve had to adapt to my energy levels during perimenopause.
 It’s important acknowledge that you might have to change the way you do things.
 If you charge on in the way you used to, it might just empty out your jar.

-If you want to find out more about perimenopause or menopause, join us for our upcoming webinar where I’ll be in conversation with Dr. Tanya Patrick, GP and functional medicine doctor.
+If you want to find out more about perimenopause or menopause, watch on demand our webinar where I was in conversation with Dr. Tanya Patrick, GP and functional medicine doctor.
 Together we’ll be busting myths, giving you all the facts, and providing lots of helpful information.

-Have you checked out our brand new podcast The Agile Business Athlete Show yet?
+Have you checked out our brand new podcast yet?
 Helping you beat burnout and have more fun.

 Interested in finding out what your health IQ is?
 Take the Health IQ test, and get a free 39-page report built around our six signals: sleep, mental health, energy, body composition, digestion, and fitness.